smc002/cosmo_test/README.md

 cosmo_test
 ==========

-some code to do auto test using python
+Some code to do auto test using python.

+SeleniumHQ to do the web browser automation.
+Pywinauto to do the windows automation(todo).